dustinpfister/blog_posts/_posts/lodash_once.md

 layout: post
 categories: lodash
 id: 105
-updated: 2018-09-07 09:48:24
+updated: 2019-09-09 14:48:46
-version: 1.3
+version: 1.4
 ---

 Part of my debugging process involves placing a console.log in my code at some point to log out to the console the status of some value.
 Often it might be placed in the body of some code that ends up getting called often, and as such it will get logged to the console a whole bunch of times real fast.
-This is where using something like [\_.once](https://lodash.com/docs/4.17.4#once) in [lodash](https://lodash.com/) can be helpful when working on a project that uses lodash as part of it's codebase.
+This is where using something like [\_.once](https://lodash.com/docs/4.17.4#once) in [lodash](https://lodash.com/) can be helpful when working on a project that uses lodash as part of it's code base.

 <!-- more -->

-## Basic use example of \_.once in lodash
+## 1 - Basic use example of \_.once in lodash

-\_.once works by returning a function that will call the given function only once when called.
+The lodash \_.once method works by returning a function that will call the given function only once when called.
+Any additionally calls to the function will result in nothing happening.

 ```js